Lifting iso-dual algebraic geometry codes: Preliminaries

 Clearly the class of iso-dual codes contains the class of the self-dual codes, that is, $\bf x$-iso-dual codes are just self-dual codes with ${\bf x}=(1,1,\ldots,1)$.
 We observe that our definition of $\bf x$-iso-dual code is a particular case of iso-dual code where the equivalence of codes is given in terms of the monomial equivalence of codes, that is codes which are isometric to their duals via a permutation of coordinates and multiplying certain coordinates by non-zero constants (see, for instance, \cite{KL2017}).

-We now recall necessary and sufficient conditions for an AG-code to be iso-dual. \begin{proposition} Let $C_{\cL}(D,G)$ be an AG-code of length $n$ defined as in \eqref{defAGcode} over a function field $\cF$ of genus $g$. \begin{enumerate}[$(a)$] \item $C_{\cL}(D,G)$ is iso-dual if there exists a canonical divisor $W$ such that $W\sim 2G-D$.
+We now recall a necessary condition for an AG-code to be iso-dual and a well known characterization of iso-dual AG-codes constructed from rational function fields. \begin{proposition} Let $C_{\cL}(D,G)$ be an AG-code of length $n$ defined as in \eqref{defAGcode} over a function field $\cF$ of genus $g$. \begin{enumerate}[$(a)$] \item $C_{\cL}(D,G)$ is iso-dual if there exists a canonical divisor $W$ such that $W\sim 2G-D$.
 More precisely,